kami-soft/ProtoBufGenerator/README.md

 + select directory for new generated .pas file
 + add generated file to your project

-Do not use LoadFromBuf/SaveToBuf methods in generated classes!
-Use LoadFromStream and SaveToStream methods, which inherited from base class.
+Do not use `LoadFromBuf`/`SaveToBuf` methods in generated classes!
+Use `LoadFromStream` and `SaveToStream` methods, which inherited from base class.

+## ToDo:
+- add `extensions` (simple ignore directive, or - wrap to comment)
+- add tests with "original" ProtoBuf generated binary messages.
+- add console generator version